Sólheimajökull 3-Hour Glacier Hike

-The meeting point is at our trailer marked Tröll Expeditions in the parking lot of Sólheimajökull where our glacier guides will meet you.
-You can look up “Troll Expeditions Sólheimajökull” on Google Maps to find the exact location and driving directions click here.
+The meeting point is at our Minibus marked Tröll Expeditions in the parking lot of Sólheimajökull.
+You can look up “Troll Expeditions Sólheimajökull” on Google Maps to find the exact location and driving directions.

-Driving time to Sólheimajökull from Reykjavík is around o Sólheimajökull from Reykjavík is around 2,5 hours in good road conditions.
-If you arrive early, you can use the restrooms.
+Driving time to Sólheimajökull from Reykjavík is around 2,5 hours in good road conditions.
+Restrooms are available at the parking lot.